jamesplease/redux-resource/INDEX.md

-# resourceful-redux
+# Resourceful Redux

-resourceful-redux is a system for managing 'resources' – data that is persisted to remote servers.
+A system for managing 'resources' – data that is persisted to remote servers.

 ### Installation